MetPX/sarracenia/doc/design/plan.rst

      Pending Dependencies: Multi-User Support, Source Data Routing.

      Criteria:
-     sr\_?? command issued on one switch, triggers htpasswd restriction on another switch.
+     sr\_?? command issued on one pump, triggers htpasswd restriction on another pump.
      Alice is on SwitchA, Bob has access to SwitchC, data goes from A to C via SwitchB.
      Eve running sr_sub on SwitchB should not be able to intercept.